andreasbm/readme/readme/2-getting-started.md

 1. Rename your current `README.md` file to `blueprint.md`.
 2. Run `npx [[ ids.npm ]] generate`

 That's it!
-You check out your freshly generated `README.md` file and enjoy the fruits of what you just did.
+Check out your freshly generated `README.md` file and enjoy the fruits of what you just did.

-## Getting Started (slow)
+## Getting Started (slower)

 This getting started guide is a little bit longer, but will give you some superpowers.
 Spend a minute reading this getting started guide and you'll have the best README file in your town very soon.